Most frequently asked questions regarding the preparation and submission of human subjects protocol applications.

 6. How do I know whether my project would be considered exempt from further review or non-exempt?

-Use the Exempt Status Decision Tree as a tool to guide you as you decide the status of review for which you need to apply.
+Use the Exemption Status Decision Tree as a tool to guide you as you decide the status of review for which you need to apply.

 7. How do I know which application form to use?